Lilsage9/11205670_DCIT205/README.md

 - Understanding in the importance of project planning, including defining requirements, creating timelines, and    setting milestones.
 - The importance of documenting code for better maintainability and collaboration.
 - Knowledge in writing clear and concise Readme files to guide others in using and contributing to the project.
+- Knowledge on how to add images to READEME files.
+- Knowledge on how to fork a repository , commit changes and create a pull request.